harish-guda/harish-guda/README.md

 - :school_satchel: I also teach courses in Supply Chain Analytics and Operations to full-time MBAs at ASU.

-- :bar_chart: I am a #rstats or `R` user, owing a lot to my prior experience with the Supply Chain Analytics group at Nordstrom.
+- :bar_chart: I am a #rstats or `R` user, owing a lot to my prior experience in Supply Chain Analytics.

 - :santa: Life mantra: As the wise economists say, internalize your externalities.